CycloneDX/sbom-utility/docs/custom-examples.md

 ### `isUnique` examples

-The `isUnique` function can be used to validate that an item in a JSON array is "unique" using a specified property which is treated as a *primary key* and *value* in the item's JSON map.
+The `isUnique` function can be used to validate that an item in a JSON array is "unique" using a specified `primaryKey` property.
+The `primaryKey` property specifies the JSON map `key` used as the *primary key* for for items in the array and its `value` tested for uniqueness.

-#### Example: Unique property `name` in `metadata.properties` array
+#### Example: Unique CycloneDX `property` using primary key `name` in `metadata.properties` array

 Using the custom configuration file `test/custom/cdx-1-6-test-metedata-properties-disclaimer-examples.json` for this validation check is as follows;